 More advanced load limiters rely on a torsion bar in the retractor mechanism.
 A torsion bar is just a length of metal material that will twist when enough force is applied to it.
 In a load limiter, the torsion bar is secured to the locking mechanism on one end and the rotating spool on the other.
 In a less severe accident, the torsion bar will hold its shape, and the spool will lock along with the locking mechanism.
 But when a great deal of force is applied to the webbing (and therefore the spool), the torsion bar will twist slightly.
 This allows the webbing to extend a little bit farther.

-For more information on seatbelts and other safety systems, check out the links on the next page.
+For more information on seat belts and other safety systems, check out the links below.